Jan Ziółkowski

-Jan Ziółkowski (born 5 June 2005) is a Polish professional footballer who plays as a centre-back for club Roma and the Poland national team.
+Jan Ziółkowski (born 5 June 2005) is a Polish professional footballer who plays as a centre-back for club Monza, on loan from Roma, and the Poland national team.

 Club career

-Early career
+Early years

 Ziółkowski grew up playing in the youth teams of Wicher Kobyłka and Polonia Warsaw.
-In 2022, he transferred to Legia Warsaw.
-During the 2022–23 season, he played for the U-19 team in the Central Junior League and for Legia's reserve team in group I of the III liga.
+He transferred to Legia Warsaw in 2022.
+During the 2022–23 season, Ziółkowski played for the U-19 team in the Central Junior League and the club's reserve team in group I of the III liga.

 Legia Warsaw

-Ziółkowski made his first-team debut on 5 May 2024 in a loss against Radomiak Radom.
-He then started in the last two matches of the 2023–24 Ekstraklasa season.
-In September 2024, he extended his contract with Legia until 2026, with an option for an additional year.
-He scored his debut goal on 26 February 2025, in a Polish Cup quarter-final match against Jagiellonia Białystok.
+Ziółkowski made his first team debut on 5 May 2024 in a loss against Radomiak Radom.
+He started in the last two matches of the 2023–24 Ekstraklasa season.
+In September 2024, Ziółkowski extended his contract with Legia until 2026, with an option for an additional year.
+On 26 February 2025, he scored his debut goal on 26 February 2025, in a Polish Cup quarter-final match against Jagiellonia Białystok.

 Roma

-Ziółkowski joined the Italian side Roma on 29 August 2025 for a fee of €6 million, taking the jersey number 24.
+Ziółkowski joined Italian club Roma on 29 August 2025 for a fee of €6 million, taking the jersey number 24.
+On 24 October, he made his European debut for Roma in a 2025–26 UEFA Europa League match against Viktoria Plzeň.
+He scored his first goal for Roma in a 1–1 draw against Panathinaikos on the final matchday of the Europa League league phase, resulting in Roma finishing 8th in the table and progressing to the round of 16.

+Loan to Monza

+On 31 August 2026, Ziółkowski was sent on a one-year loan to Serie A club Monza with an option for purchase.

+International career

+Ziółkowski played for Poland at under-18, under-19, and under-20 level between 2023 and 2024.

+On 9 October 2025, Ziółkowski made his debut for the Poland national team in a friendly match against New Zealand.